 Finally, in these prosperous times, we dissolve, putting our skills at the service of collective decisions; we dissolve into the general assembly of the people which,with its extraordinary collective intelligence, never ceases to amazes us, even though has been theorised: when all is lost, a mature assembly, of people who have their own opinions and have been informed and counter-informed on the Net, free from dogmas of one tendency or another, an assembly of between 1000 and 4000 complete strangers, mysteriously does the right thing.

 be radical, ask for the possible.

-We think that demands for reforms will destroy the current system, because the system is ready to face enemies, but it is not ready to have its own internal contradictions blown open.
+We think that right now demands for reforms structured in a pragmatic and no ideological way are the only manner to deeply transform the current system; because the system is ready to face enemies, but it is not ready to have its own internal contradictions blown open.

 Confronting the system with an ontological impossibility “destroy yourself”, determines its way of defending itself: to become your antagonist.
 If you force a closed system that is bunkered down in the defense of its privileges to “improve itself”, the only possible way out that remains to it is desertion and escape.
 We all know that it is necessary to leave an exit open for the enemy if we want to win.

 We should also learn to win.
 In these times of great victories, we can clearly see how difficult it is to accept them as such.

 We don’t know how to win.
 Those who exaggerate the confrontation cannot “do” anything anymore because the confrontation is its only way of “doing”.
 Now that we are winning, we need to abandon the trenches perspective and accept the freedom to mediate with our dependency without the need to destroy.

 Transformation always entail loss, even when change is possible, but that is no reason to avoid it.
 We have to be aware of it in order to free ourselves of nostalgia.